If you want to learn German, you might as well learn German fast.

 The color coding can be further enhanced by a mnemonic technique: when you learn a noun, picture the thing it describes in your head and establish a mental connection to the color of the grammatical gender.

-For example, you can think of a green dog to remember “der Hund,” or imagine red Santa pants to remind yourself that it is “die Hose.”
-Do this consistently and you will be a master of German gender in no time.
+For example, you can think of a green dog to remember “der Hund,” or imagine red Santa pants to remind yourself that it’s “die Hose.”
+Do this consistently and you’ll be a master of German gender in no time.

 Languages don’t evolve in complete isolation.
 They mix in the same way as the people who speak them, and are as intertwined as family trees.
 Everyone borrows from everyone else and German is no exception.

-This is good news if you want to learn German fast because of so-called “cognates.”
-Cognates are words in two different languages whose spelling and meaning is so similar that they are easily recognized and understood.
+This is good news if you want to learn German fast because of cognates.
+Cognates are words in two different languages whose spelling and meaning is so similar that they’re easily recognized and understood.